hendrikmitk/todayilearned/README.md

 ### ToDo

--   [x] show activity indicator while loading latest TIL
+-   [x] show activity indicator while loading TIL
--   [ ] save latest TIL to localStorage after fetching
+-   [x] save current TIL to localStorage after fetching
 -   [ ] only update when current TIL not in localStorage
 -   [ ] add functionality to show second to last TILs